sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 ## Hardware configuration and pinout

-Pin assignment in `include/def/hardware.h` is set to match the TTGo VGaor change it to your own preference.
+Pin assignment in `include/def/hardware.h` is set to match the TTGo VGA32, use it as-is, or change it to your own preference.
 It is already set for the [TTGo version 1.4](http://www.lilygo.cn/prod_view.aspx?TypeId=50033&Id=1083&FId=t3:50033:3).

 I have used VGA 6 bit driver (so BRIGHT attribute is kept)